-With Togruta coming out in the 6.0 expansion in SWTOR, many players have been asking, “What class should I make my Nautolan?”
-Nautolan look similar to Twi’lek in that they have headtails and unique markings, but that’s where the similarities end.
+With Nautolans coming out in the 6.0 expansion in SWTOR, many players have been asking, “What class should I make my Nautolan?”
+Nautolan look similar to Twi’lek or Togruta in that they have headtails and unique markings, but that’s where the similarities end.

 One of the Nautolan’s most important traits is their pheremone-sensing head tendrils, which they can use to sense the moods of sentients nearby, odors and pheremone changes.